salesforcecli/plugin-org/messages/delete_scratch.md

 # error.unknownScratch

-The org with username: %s is not known by the CLI to be a scratch
+The org with username %s isn't a scratch org.